soyart/notes/pages/Nix language.md

 		  ```
 		- ## Recursive attribute sets (`rec {...}`)
 			- A recursive attrset is declared with `rec` keyword
-			- It allows attribute access within the same attrset
+			- It allows attribute access within the same attrset:
-			- ```nix
+			  ```nix
 			  rec {
 			  	one = 1;
 			      two = one + 1;